Hesbadami/r-snippets/docs/source/quality.rst

 Cleaning Plan
 ----------------
 .. code-block:: md

+   We should drop the rows containing non integer values for age before fixing it's data type to integer because then they would be rounded to 0 and lost.

    1. Data types should be modified as follows:
       * Data types for `xray`, `yankee`, `zulu` should change to character.